7 FLASHES

 Safety first: Turn off power before working on control wiring.
 Low-voltage circuits can still short and damage the logic board.

-Steps to diagnose wall control:
+Steps to diagnose the wall control:

 - 1. Inspect wall console: Remove the Stanley wall button or console from the wall.
 Check that the two low-voltage wires are firmly attached to the terminals and not corroded.